 A 1950’s enamel flower brooch, formed as an orchid, enamelled in vivid colours.

-If you’re interested in learning more about the flower itself, visit the website of the American Orchid Society.
+If you’re interested in learning more about the flower itself, visit the American Orchid Society website.

 The phrase faire cattleya, meaning “to do a cattleya,” is used as a botanical metaphor for amorous fondling in the novel ‘In Search of Lost Time’, by Marcel Proust (1871–1922).
 Volume I: Swann’s Way included a story of Charles Swann’s love affair with Odette de Crécy.

 Link to another cattleya brooch to read part of the novel.